svogler/tecalor_modbus/README.md

 # Tecalor Heatpump Modbus Interface

-This package reads Heatpump data from Tecalor Internet Service Gateway and writes it into an influx database.
+This package reads Heatpump data from Tecalor Internet Service Gateway (ISG) and writes it into an influx database.
 A grafana dashboard is used to visualize the data.

 Code is tested with a Tecalor ACS Heatpump, should work for other Tecalor / Stiebel Eltron models as well.